 Q11: Can I breastfeed my child if either one of us contracts COVID-19?

 Based on experience with other respiratory viruses, the transmission of viruses via breast milk is likely to be less significant in comparison to the benefits of breastfeeding.

 However, if you have been diagnosed with COVID-19, you should take extra precautions to prevent transmission of the virus to infants through respiratory droplets and contact.
 This would include wearing a face mask when breastfeeding and taking strict hand hygiene measures when handling your baby.
 Take adequate hygiene precautions when handling expressed milk as well.

 If your child is diagnosed with COVID-19, you can continue breastfeeding.
 Wear a mask to protect yourself and practise good hand hygiene.
-You will be placed on quarantine and should seek medical attention early if you develop fever or any respiratory symptoms.
+You should seek medical attention early if you develop fever or any respiratory symptoms.

-Q10: Should you avoid hospitals or continue with hospital follow-ups for vaccinations or my child’s chronic illnesses?
+Q12: Should I avoid going to hospitals with my child or delay hospital follow-ups for vaccinations or my child’s chronic illnesses?

 It is important to continue routine vaccinations for your child and regular follow-ups to monitor your child’s chronic medical conditions.
 You can postpone other non-urgent medical consults.

 Some paediatric clinics provide time slots in the mornings only for routine health assessments (for growth and development) and vaccinations.
 It is recommended that advanced appointments be made so clinic staff can make the necessary arrangements.
 Routine vaccinations will protect your child from acquiring childhood diseases such as measles, diphtheria, Haemophilus influenzae, pneumococcal pneumonia, all of which have much higher mortality rates in children than COVID-19.

 If you have respiratory symptoms (eg. cough, runny nose or fever), please visit your nearest Public Health Preparedness Clinic.
 It is important to receive timely treatment for your condition.